 But here's the catch: it's all voluntary.
 Apple isn't implementing detection systems or requiring disclosure.
 The company's taking a hands-off approach, explicitly stating that no AI usage will be assumed on works that providers haven't voluntarily tagged.
 That puts the entire burden on artists, labels, and distributors to self-report - and there's zero enforcement mechanism if they choose not to.

 The timing isn't coincidental.
-Streaming platforms have been drowning in AI-generated content over the past year, with some industry insiders estimating that synthetic tracks now make up a significant percentage of new uploads across major services. has been quietly removing suspected AI-generated tracks, while has implemented its own disclosure requirements for synthetic content.
+Streaming platforms have been drowning in AI-generated content over the past year, with some industry insiders estimating that synthetic tracks now make up a significant percentage of new uploads across major services.
+Spotify has been quietly removing suspected AI-generated tracks, while YouTube has implemented its own disclosure requirements for synthetic content.
 The pressure to do something has been building.